 The Finger Lakes region has excellent opportunities to challenge the fly-fisherman in search of powerful lake-run rainbow trout.

-the beginning of a whole new generation of fly fishers and fly fishing literature, which is now the basis of fly fishing lore in America
+Fly fishing for brook trout and then brown trout in the Catskills spawned the beginning of a whole new generation of fly fishers and fly fishing literature, which is now the basis of fly fishing lore in America.

 In New York there are both stream resident and lake run brown trout.
 There is an immense variety of coloration among brown trout in New York.
 Brown trout can have both red and black spots.
 Some forms that spend much of their time in deep lakes may lack red spots and may take on a silvery appearance.
 Brown trout coloration and spot distribution also varies depending on diet and the stream or lake in which it lives.